Ask a doctor about a prescription for BETAHISTINE CINFA 16 mg TABLETS

 This medication contains lactose.
 If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-Your doctor will adjust the dose, based on your response to treatment from an initial dose of half a tablet of 16 mg three times a day to a tablet of 16 mg three times a day (maximum dose).
-The maintenance dose will be adjusted based on your response, with the minimum effective dose being half a tablet of 16 mg three times a day.
+Your doctor will adjust the dose based on your response to treatment, from an initial dose of half a 16 mg tablet three times a day to a full 16 mg tablet three times a day (maximum dose).
+The maintenance dose will be adjusted based on your response, with the minimum effective dose being half a 16 mg tablet three times a day.

 The tablets should be taken with water.

-The 16 mg tablets are scored to allow them to be divided into two equal halves and facilitate the taking of half a dose (8 mg) when necessary.
+The 16 mg tablets are scored to allow them to be divided into two equal halves and facilitate taking half the dose (8 mg) when necessary.

 The tablet can be split into equal doses.

-In some cases, improvement may not become apparent until two weeks after starting treatment.
+In some cases, improvement may not begin to become apparent until two weeks after starting treatment.
 The optimal result is obtained after several months of treatment.

 The tablets can be taken with or without food.
-However, if you take them without food, they may cause mild stomach problems (listed in section 4).
+However, if taken without food, they may cause mild stomach problems (listed in section 4).
 Taking the tablets with food may help reduce stomach problems.

-Betahistina is not recommended for use in children and adolescents under 18 years due to the scarcity of data on safety and efficacy.
+Betahistine is not recommended for use in children and adolescents under 18 years of age due to the lack of data on safety and efficacy.

 If you take more betahistina cinfa than you should

 You may experience the following symptoms due to an overdose: nausea, drowsiness, abdominal pain.
-You may also experience rapid heartbeat (tachycardia), low blood pressure (hypotension), difficulty breathing with a sensation of choking (bronchospasm), accumulation of fluid in tissues (edema).
+You may also experience rapid heart rate (tachycardia), low blood pressure (hypotension), difficulty breathing with a feeling of suffocation (bronchospasm), and fluid accumulation in the tissues (edema).

-Seizures may occur after taking very high doses.
+Seizures can occur after taking very high doses.

-It is recommended that you receive symptomatic treatment since there is no specific antidote.
+Symptomatic treatment is recommended, as there is no specific antidote.

 If you forget to take betahistina cinfa

-Do not take a double dose to compensate for the missed doses.
-If you forget to take a dose, wait until the next scheduled dose and continue with the usual treatment.
+Do not take a double dose to make up for forgotten doses.
+If you forget to take a dose, wait until the next dose and continue with your usual treatment.

-You should take betahistina for as long as your doctor recommends.
-Do not interrupt treatment prematurely, as you will not achieve the expected results.
+You should take betahistina cinfa for as long as your doctor recommends.
+Do not stop treatment before, as the expected results will not be achieved.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.